mgymrek/mgymrek.github.io/_drafts/splicing_paper.md

 ---
 layout: post
-title: Thoughts Xiong, et al. "The human splicing code reveals new insights into the genetic determinants of disease"
+title: Thoughts on Xiong, et al. "The human splicing code reveals new insights into the genetic determinants of disease"
 published: true
 tags: science
 categories: science